 Keep in mind that this body temperature is not necessarily dangerous, especially if you are a generally healthy adult.
 If you experience a body temperature lower than 35.4 (95.7ºF), then it might be more alarming.

-If you want to read similar articles to Is a Body Temperature of 35.4°C, 35.5°C or 35.6°C Normal, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to Is a Body Temperature of 35.4°C, 35.5°C or 35.6°C Normal, we recommend you browse around our Diseases & secondary effects category.

 - Armpit temperature should be taken by placing a thermometer under the arm for a period of approximately 4 minutes.